When you are setting up your Adobe Admin Console, you need to decide which type of users you plan to create.

-The first department to claim the domain (owner) will be responsible for approving any requests for access by other departments (trustees).
+The first department to claim the domain (owner) is responsible for approving any requests for access by other departments (trustees).

 If you plan to use Enterprise or Federated ID on your Admin Console, you must claim the domain associated with your organization.
-If this domain is previously claimed by another organization, you will need to request access to the domain as a trustee.
+If this domain is previously claimed by another organization, you can request access to the domain as a trustee.

-If the domain has already been claimed by another organization, you are prompted with the following message:
+If another organization has already claimed the domain, you are prompted with the following message:

 If the domain has not been claimed, follow the procedure detailed in Claim a domain.

-If trustee organizations no longer has a need to access the trusted domain, they may withdraw their trustee status at any time.
+As a trustee, if you no longer need access to the trusted domain, you can withdraw your trustee status at any time.

-If you withdraw your access to an owning domain, any users that belong to the domain (meaning that they log in using the domain credentials) will be removed from your organization.
-Also, these users will lose access to any software granted to them by your organization.
+If you withdraw your access to an owning domain, all the users of your organization are removed from the domain.
+Also, these users lose access to any software granted to them by your organization.

 This operation cannot be undone.

 As a system administrator of an owning organization, you can choose to accept or reject the requests for access to the domains that you own.